tmharrington/FieldMethodsandTechnologies/Pollution_Project_Part_1.md

 -   "near water" was measured between 1 and 5 yards around a seasonal second order stream.
 Trees were measured at breast height in a cluster of \~ 15 feet\^2.

--   This plot represents the bottom of a small slope seperating the walking path of the arboretum and the highway \~ 1/4 mile away
+-   This plot represents the bottom of a small slope separating the walking path of the arboretum and the highway \~ 1/4 mile away

 -   both plots are only a short distance (100 ft at the furthest) from the walking path, likely a highly disturbed part of the forest.